Solana gRPC streaming optimisation and troubleshooting (2026 guide)

 GeyserGrpcBuilder::from_shared(“https://your_endpoint”)

 If you’re doing large or full‑chain subscriptions without compression, you’re sending more data over the wire than necessary.
-If other conditions (such as distance from the endpoint or network capacity) aren’t ideal, that extra bandwidth increases the window size, making it more sensitive to packet loss and, over time, leading to disconnections.
+That extra volume increases the required BDP, making the stream more sensitive to packet loss and jitter and, over time, more likely to drift, buffer, and disconnect.

 How to fix: if your latency is higher than 8 ms (for the full Geyser traffic), and you’re experiencing disconnects, we recommend enabling zstd compression to reduce bandwidth requirements (and window-size).
 At 30 ms or more, we almost always suggest using it to lower the risk of falling behind the chain.